sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 # Usage Instructions - dada2 Processing

-The following code will outline the main steps of 16S Amplicon Sequence Variant processing pipeline.
+The following code will outline the main steps of the R Studio 16S Amplicon Sequence Variant processing pipeline.

 ## Step One: Experimental Design